OpenWork-NZ/mdwg/docs/_defs/ServiceStandard.md

 - **linkage -** (*type - charStr*) [1..1] Mandatory for *class - CI_OnlineResource* - usually the web address to the authoritative documentation for the service

 ## Also Consider
-There are any locations where service type and version infromation may be captured.
+There are many locations where service type and version information may be captured.
 Choose appropriately.

-**[Service Type](./ServiceType)** The mandatory *serviceType* element should be populated with a value from managed controled vocabulary containing names for generic types of services.
+**[Service Type](./ServiceType)** The mandatory *serviceType* element should be populated with a value from a managed controled vocabulary containing names for generic types of services.
 While ISO 19115-1 descibes these values as very specific (e.g. ‘discovery’, ‘view’, ‘download’, ‘transformation’, or ‘invoke') in practice, somewhat generic terms for spatial service standards are often used (e.g. OGC Web Map Service, OGC Web Coverage Service, Atom feed)

 **[Service Type Version](./ServiceTypeVersion)** The version of the service.
 Provided to enhance searchability based on the version of serviceType.
 Could be a shorthand handle like WMS 1.4.1